hamudib12/Traveling-Fan-Problem/Readme.md

     - To open the side bar and access additional functionalities, press the Enter key.
     - To exit the game, press the Escape key.

-- Key gameplay features were introduced to enhance the player experience.
-A "Generate" button allows users to generate random stadium locations, triggering the algorithm to solve the new problem.
+- A "Generate" button allows users to generate random stadium locations, triggering the algorithm to solve the new problem.
 A "Reset" button enables players to revert to the original data, while a "Select" button empowers them to adjust the number of generations for the algorithm.

 <img src="data/Images/features.png" align="center">